-An evaluation is completed at the end of each calendar year.
+In addition to appropriate monthly and quarterly evaluations, an evaluation is completed at the end of each calendar year.
 The annual evaluation is conducted by performance improvement team and kept on file by the performance improvement specialist.
 Findings from the annual evaluation are used to revise the performance improvement plan annually.